-- specific advice about recognising loss of asthma control, assessed by symptoms or peak flows or both.^{91, 168, 169} In children, symptom-based written plans are effective in reducing emergency consultations for asthma, although (in older children) plans based on peak flow may be as effective for other outcomes.^{178, 179} - actions, summarised as two or three action points, to take if asthma deteriorates, including seeking emergency help, starting oral steroids (which may include provision of an emergency course of steroid tablets), restarting or temporarily increasing fourfold (as opposed to just doubling) ICS, as appropriate to clinical severity (see Table 11 for further advice).168 - A All people with asthma (and/or their parents or carers) should be offered self-management education, which should include a written personalised asthma action plan and be supported by regular professional review. - A In adults, written personalised asthma action plans may be based on symptoms and/or peak flows: symptom-based plans are generally preferable for children.
+- specific advice about recognising loss of asthma control, assessed by symptoms or peak flows or both.91, 168, 169 In children, symptom-based written plans are effective in reducing emergency consultations for asthma, although (in older children) plans based on peak flow may be as effective for other outcomes. - actions, summarised as two or three action points, to take if asthma deteriorates, including seeking emergency help, starting oral steroids (which may include provision of an emergency course of steroid tablets).